DevelopmentArc/react-indepth/life_cycle/growth_update_indepth.md

 # Growth/Update In-depth
  Once our Component is mounted in the Birth phase, we are prepped and ready for the Growth/Update phase.
-The Growth phase is where a component spends most of its time.
+The Growth phase is where a Component spends most of its time.
 Here we get data updates, act on user or system actions and provide the overall experience for our application.

  The Growth phase is triggered in three different ways: changing of `props`, changing of `state` or calling `forceUpdate()`.
 The changes that are made affect how the Update phase is managed.
 We will discuss each of these changes in depth as we walk through the entire Growth process.